-In a recent article published on PE HUB, Plante Moran Partner Daron Gifford calls the auto parts business a “capital-driven industry” — and I couldn’t agree more.
+In a recent article published on PE HUB, former Plante Moran Partner Daron Gifford calls the auto parts business a “capital-driven industry” — and I couldn’t agree more.
 But if capital is driving the auto parts business, then OEMs’ expectation for their suppliers is the engine beneath the hood.

 OEMs, with their increased production, are urging their suppliers to join them as they expand into new regions.
 This fact is having a significant impact on suppliers’ need for additional capital — and their strategies for expansion and relocation as they grow to meet their clients’ needs.
 Daron points out that Tier 1 manufacturers are already experiencing pressure to expand and move, with sub-tier suppliers not far behind.